mwroffo/pantabot/README.md

 # pantabot
-Panta ("for all") automates certain redundant project management tasks in Jira.
+Panta ("for all") automates certain redundant project management tasks in Jira, such as